Disney Plus: Every show, movie and original that's coming

 The events of WandaVision will also lead directly to Scarlet Witch's appearance in the May 2021 theatrical film, Doctor Strange: In the Multiverse of Madness.

 WandaVision will be "unlike anything we've done before," Olsen said at the Comic-Con announcement of the show.
 "It's gonna get weird."
-Timing: 2020 (likely late 2020)
+Timing: December

 - Marvel's 616